V8

 M serializer._setTreatArrayBufferViewsAsHostObjects(flag)

-Indicate whether to treat TypedArray
+Indicate whether to treat TypedArray and DataView objects as

-host objects, i.e. pass them to serializer._writeHostObject()
+host objects, i.e. pass them to serializer._writeHostObject().

 C v8.Deserializer